giannilmbd/dynare/doc/manual/source/the-model-file.rst

       \Delta y_t = a_0(y_{t-1}^{\star}-y_{t-1}) + \sum_{i=1}^{m-1} a_i \Delta y_{t-i} + \sum_{i=0}^{\infty} d_i \Delta y^{\star}_{t+i}  +\varepsilon_t

-:cite:t:`Brayton:2000` shows how such an equation can be derived from the minimisation of a quadratic cost function penalising expected deviations from the target and non-smoothness of :math:`y`, where future costs are discounted (with discount factor :math:`\beta`).
+:cite:t:`Brayton:2000` shows how such an equation can be derived from the minimization of a quadratic cost function penalizing expected deviations from the target and non-smoothness of :math:`y`, where future costs are discounted (with discount factor :math:`\beta`).
 They also show that the parameters :math:`(d_i)_{i\in\mathbb N}` are non-linear functions of the :math:`m`